AntumMT/mod-alternode/README.md

 ### Description:

 A [Minetest](http://minetest.net/) mod that allows administrators with *server* privilege to examine & alter node meta data.
+Additionally, a pencil tool is provided with limited use for players to alter *infotext* meta value.

 ### Licensing: